emoreno911/near-glide-journal/README.md

 ## NEAR Blockchain Interaction
 The contract in `assembly/main.ts` provides methods to get, store and reset likes in blockchain for markets inside the `Markets` tab.
 Check <a href="https://trading-journal-txs.netlify.app/" target="_blank">trading-journal-txs.netlify.app</a> for app's transactions summary.

+For token transfers we are using the `near-api-rest-server`

 ### Update March 8, 2022
 We've also implemented testnet token transactions inside the app.
 Now when you activate your app account a NEAR subaccount will be assigned to your profile like "jhondoe.tjdev.testnet" with 10 NEAR testnet tokens.
 Those tokens can be used to reward other users for share some useful ALPHA ;) in the Public Board.
 Check <a href="https://trading-journal-txs.netlify.app/" target="_blank">trading-journal-txs.netlify.app</a> for app's transactions summary.